adwaitpawar/battleships/README.md

-In this walkthrough we will do it:
+In this walkthrough we will:
 - make 5 draggable ships
 - rotate the ships prior to dragging
 - make the computer take random goes